Winning director Zhao makes Oscars history, but honor censored in China

 “I am extremely lucky to be able to do what I love for a living, and if this means more people get to live their dreams, I’m extremely grateful,” she said backstage afterwards.

-Zhao was born in China and lived in Beijing until age 14, when she went to boarding school in London and later finished high school in Los Angeles.
+Zhao was born in China and lived in Beijing until age 14, when she went to boarding school in England and later finished high school in Los Angeles.

 But China did not get to see her triumph live on television, as it was not offered.
 Chinese media regulators also decided in March not to air the Oscars live on its streaming platforms, the Washington Post reported.
 Zhao has become controversial in her native land, where commentators on social media said she has insulted China in some of her past comments.